taddeseanb/kenya-hub/docs/developer/tutorial-data-management/0-fair-data.md

 :::{.callout-tip}
 For this exercise we are considering a dataset on observations on soil properties (either field or lab).
-If you are aware of such a dataset in your oranisation or region, use that one, else you can use the [KENSOTER](https://data.isric.org/geonetwork/srv/eng/catalog.search#/metadata/73e27136-9efe-49e4-af35-fd98b841d467) dataset.
+If you are aware of such a dataset in your organisation or region, use that one, else you can use the [KENSOTER](https://data.isric.org/geonetwork/srv/eng/catalog.search#/metadata/73e27136-9efe-49e4-af35-fd98b841d467) dataset.
 Then answer the following questions:

 - Describe the dataset; by region, format, organisation, date, ...
 - In which column/property are the observed result values stored?